 Your code works, but is it safe?
-When writing code for the WordPress.com VIP environment, you’ll need to be extra cautious of how you handle data coming into WordPress and how it’s presented to the end user.
+When writing your theme and plugin code, you’ll need to be extra cautious of how you handle data coming into WordPress and how it’s presented to the end user.
 This commonly comes up when building a settings page for your theme, creating and manipulating shortcodes, or saving and rendering extra data associated with a post.
 There is a distinction between how input and output are managed, and this document will walk you through that.

 Validating: Checking User Input #